ArVdC/TimeManager/README.md

 Worlds list is actualized and timers are synchronized on each server startup and reload.
 Most values are automatically checked and corrected depending on the case.

 Timers and speeds can be modified or re-synchronize with in-game commands or reloading after manually changes.

-Switching sync/async permit some useful original combinations for rpg or minigames.
+Day and night can be set to different speed values, which can be great for RPG or some mini-games.

 This plugin override the vanilla "/time" command.
 The command to change a single world timer is "/tm set time \[ticks|daypart] \[world]".